Pr0f23ss0R/IcarusMods/README.md

 Items
   - stack sizes and weight are copied from @Critical_Fail (Thanx!)
   - raised amount of stored units into canteens and oxygen tanks
-  - raised amount of stored units into wine and beer bottle
   - raised amount of stored units into Lantern and Biofuel Lamp

 Hunting/PVE